-1. Space weather
+8. Space weather effects on space systems

-- 39. Space weather is the collection of changes in Earth's natural environment and space-based and terrestrial infrastructure caused by solar events that alter the solar system space environment.
-These solar events include flares, the sudden eruptions of energetic photons and charged particles from the Sun's surface; coronal mass ejections, in which the Sun typically sheds billions of tons of mass of its atmosphere as magnetized plasma; and the solar wind, the continuous outflow of charged particles that race through the solar system at around 400 to 800 km/sec or more.
-On Earth, these charged particles and high-energy photons have an impact on the dynamics of the near-Earth space environment, specifically the magnetosphere, ionosphere, and even the neutral atmosphere, and affect the operation of terrestrial and space infrastructure. - 40.
-These space weather phenomena lead to increased radiation hazards for astronauts, charging of spacecraft surfaces and internal charging of spacecraft components, degradation of spacecraft solar arrays and materials, anomalous behaviour of electronic components, failure of computer memory units, blinding of optical systems, degradation or loss of spacecraft tracking information, anomalous drag and loss of altitude (sometimes leading also to enhanced erosion or degradation of spacecraft surface materials or coatings by atomic oxygen). - 41.
-Space weather also causes changes in the ionosphere that disrupt high-frequency communications and alter the signals of global navigation satellite systems (GNSS).
-Commercial flights over the poles must re-route, at considerable expense, to protect crews from radiation exposure and to assure communications capability.
+48. Space weather is the collection of changes in the Earth's natural environment and space-based and terrestrial infrastructure caused by solar events that alter the solar system space environment.
+These solar events include flares, the sudden eruptions of energetic photons and charged particles from the Sun's surface; coronal mass ejections, in which the Sun typically sheds billions of tons of mass of its atmosphere as magnetized plasma; and the solar wind, the continuous outflow of charged particles that race through the solar system at around 400 to 800 km/s or more.
+On Earth, these charged particles and high-energy photons have an impact on the dynamics of the near-Earth space environment, specifically the magnetosphere, ionosphere, and even the neutral atmosphere, and affect the operation of terrestrial and space infrastructure.

+49. These space weather phenomena lead to increased radiation hazards for astronauts, charging of spacecraft surfaces and internal charging of spacecraft components, degradation of spacecraft solar arrays and materials, anomalous behaviour of electronic components, failure of computer memory units, blinding of optical systems, degradation or loss of spacecraft tracking information, anomalous drag and loss of altitude.

+50. Space weather also causes changes in the ionosphere that disrupt high-frequency communications and alter the signals of global navigation satellite systems (GNSS).
+Commercial flights over the poles must reroute, at considerable expense, to protect crews from radiation exposure and to assure communications capability.
 Solar coronal mass ejections can disrupt the Earth's magnetic field, leading to electrical blackouts, potentially on a continental scale.
 Since global banking and finance rely on timing signals from GNSS, loss of this service due to a solar storm would lead to disruptions of this economic sector with unforeseeable secondary impacts.
 Space weather can also adversely affect some terrestrial infrastructure, including high-voltage electrical transmission systems and pipelines.

-42. Additionally, swelling of the atmosphere as a result of space weather can change satellite orbits, thereby degrading space situational awareness information.
+51. Additionally, swelling of the atmosphere as a result of space weather can change satellite orbits, thereby degrading space situational awareness information.
 This occurs in two ways.
 Firstly, the space debris population and its evolution are tied to the altitude-dependent density of the atmosphere, which is dependent upon solar effects.

 Secondly, the ability to predict conjunctions and hence enable collision avoidance also depends on accurate knowledge of atmospheric density.

-2. Models and tools for space weather prediction
+9. Models and tools for space weather prediction